freeCodeCamp/freeCodeCamp/guide/english/html/lists/index.md

 <!-- Please add any articles you think might be helpful to read before writing the article -->
 * [HTML lists on w3schools](https://www.w3schools.com/html/html_lists.asp)
 * [HTML lists on WebPlatform](https://webplatform.github.io/docs/guides/html_lists/)

+(In this example, leading and trailing spaces are shown with with dots: ⋅)

+1. First ordered list item
+2. Another item
+⋅⋅* Unordered sub-list.
+1. Actual numbers don't matter, just that it's a number ⋅⋅1.
+Ordered sub-list
+4. And another item.

+⋅⋅⋅You can have properly indented paragraphs within list items.
+Notice the blank line above, and the leading spaces (at least one, but we'll use three here to also align the raw Markdown).

+⋅⋅⋅To have a line break without a paragraph, you will need to use two trailing spaces.⋅⋅ ⋅⋅⋅Note that this line is separate, but within the same paragraph.⋅⋅ ⋅⋅⋅(This is contrary to the typical GFM line break behaviour, where trailing spaces are not required.)

+* Unordered list can use asterisks
+- Or minuses
++ Or pluses
+First ordered list item
+Another item
+Unordered sub-list.
+Actual numbers don't matter, just that it's a number

+Ordered sub-list

+And another item.

+You can have properly indented paragraphs within list items.
+Notice the blank line above, and the leading spaces (at least one, but we'll use three here to also align the raw Markdown).

+To have a line break without a paragraph, you will need to use two trailing spaces.
+Note that this line is separate, but within the same paragraph.
+(This is contrary to the typical GFM line break behaviour, where trailing spaces are not required.)

+Unordered list can use asterisks
+Or minuses
+Or pluses